- Overview

 Included

-Transfer: From hotel to city tour destinations and return to hotel
+Transfer: Hotel to city tour destinations and return

 City Tour: All entrance fees included